sunset-codes/sunset-tools/README.md

 ## `init_flame_file-creator.jl`
 ### Description
 Takes the output `data_out/flame...` data from a 1D SUNSET flame simulation and turns it into a `init_flame.in` file.

 ### Usage
 No extra info yet.

+## `IPART-to-vtu.jl`
+### Description
+Takes an IPART file as input from a sunset code and turns it into an xml 'unstructured node set' file that paraview can read.

+### Usage
+No extra info yet.